All Products

 ApsaraDB RDS:Delete an account

-You can delete database accounts, such as privileged and standard accounts, from an ApsaraDB RDS for MySQL instance if they are no longer needed.
-You can delete accounts in the ApsaraDB RDS console or by calling an API operation.
-You can also run SQL commands to delete standard accounts.
+Delete a privileged or standard account from an ApsaraDB RDS for MySQL instance when it is no longer needed.
+You can delete accounts in the console, by calling an API operation, or by running SQL statements in Data Management (DMS).

-2. In the navigation pane on the left, click Account Management.
+2. In the navigation pane on the left, click Accounts.

-3. Find the account that you want to delete and click Delete in the Actions column.
+3. Find the account to delete and click Delete in the Actions column.

 4. In the dialog box that appears, click OK.